-Summer is almost here, and the heat is on for moms and dads to show off their parenting skills with activities that keep kids entertained, engaged and maybe even educated after school is out.
+There’s a lot of pressure for moms and dads to show off their parenting skills with activities that keep kids entertained, engaged, and maybe even educated on a regular basis.
 Monthly subscription boxes are a great way to help your kids hone their favorite hobby or explore new passions.
-With so many options on the market to choose from, it’s hard to decide which one is best for your kiddo.
-There are boxes for everything from bubbling science experiments to top secret missions.
-Here’s our roundup of 25 creative subscription boxes to keep kids busy all summer.
+There are boxes for everything from bubbling science experiments to top secret missions; here are 24 creative subscription boxes to keep kids busy all year long.

 For the Bookworm

-1. BookBoks ($16/month): Based on your profile tailored specifically to your child, an expert from BookBoks will select two books and ship them straight to your door each month.
+1. Reading Bug Box ($20+/month): Based on your child’s age, the staff from The Reading Bug, an independent children’s bookstore, will select three books and ship them straight to your door each month.
 You’ll no longer have to read the same old boring bedtime story night after night.
-BookBoks offers books suitable for kids ages 0-12.
+The subscription box offers books suitable for kids ages 0-13.

 For the Adventurer

-3. Little Passports ($14+/month): Want your kid to travel the world without breaking the bank?
-With a Little Passports subscription, kids can explore one state, country or world theme at a time.
-Subscribers of the popular “World Edition” receive a blue suitcase, passport and wall-sized world map, along with various stickers and activities.
-Subsequent boxes will feature souvenirs, activities, stickers and photos for a new country each month.
+4. Little Passports ($14+/month): Want your kid to travel the world without breaking the bank?
+With a Little Passports subscription, kids can explore one state, country, or world theme at a time.
+Subscribers of the popular “World Edition” receive a blue suitcase, passport, and wall-sized world map, along with various stickers and activities.
+Subsequent boxes will feature souvenirs, activities, stickers, and photos for a new country each month.

 For the Animal Lover

-5. Animal Trackers ($12/month): Take your kids on the African safari of a lifetime without ever leaving your house.
+6. Animal Trackers ($12+/month): Take your kids on the African safari of a lifetime without ever leaving your house.
 The adventure begins with an Animal Trackers Club Safari Lunchbox, which is great for storage.
 Then each month, your child will track a different animal using a learning activity and art project.
-Additional goodies each month include an animal foam mask, play figure, magnet, information card and photo.
+Additional goodies each month include an animal foam mask, play figure, magnet, information card, and photo.
 Your animal lover will be waiting at the mailbox each month for this one.

 For your Littlest

-6. The Baby Guy Box ($40/month): Curated by The Baby Guy, Jamie Grayson, this subscription is a monthly box centered around a different theme, like meal time, breastfeeding or potty training.
-For example, the April box is a “favorite box,” including an eclectic mix of Jamie and his sister Jen’s favorite feeding gear, travel and sensory must-haves for kids ages six months to three years.
-Jamie is arguably the nation’s leading expert on all things baby gear, so this box will not disappoint.
+7. The Baby Guy Box ($40+/month): Curated by The Baby Guy, Jamie Grayson, this subscription is a monthly box centered around a different theme, like mealtime, breastfeeding, or potty training.
+For example, the June box is a “Snack ‘n’ Play,” including stickers, a snack stacker, a wooden animal toy, and a fun book.

-7. Little Pnuts ($240/year): Many subscription services are curated with older kids in mind, but Little Pnuts offers quarterly boxes for three age groups: infant (0-12 months), toddler (1-3 years) and preschool (3-6 years).
-Each box includes beautiful, heirloom-quality toys carefully selected to enhance gross and fine motor skills, hand-eye coordination and help develop focus and concentration.
+8. Little Pnuts ($240/year): Many subscription services are curated with older kids in mind, but Little Pnuts offers quarterly boxes for three age groups: infant (0-12 months), toddler (1-3 years) and preschool (3-6 years).
+Each box includes beautiful, heirloom-quality toys carefully selected to enhance gross and fine motor skills and hand-eye coordination and to help develop focus and concentration.

 For the Future Philanthropist

-8. Loving Little Hands ($25/month): Entertain your child and do a good deed in the process.
+9. Little Loving Hands ($28/month): Entertain your child and do a good deed in the process.
 What could be better?
 Each month, Little Loving Hands delivers a craft project to your door.
-After the craft is complete, you send it as a donation to those in need, using the included pre-paid return envelope.
-Your child will learn compassion while you teach them the importance of who, why and how they are helping.
+After the craft is complete, you send it as a donation to those in need, using the included prepaid return envelope.
+Your child will learn compassion while you teach them the importance of who, why, and how they are helping.
 Each month a different organization is featured.

 For the Next Top Chef

-9. Kidstir ($16/month): Kidstir helps every child build their own cookbook and spark a love of good food.
+10. Kidstir ($13+/month): Kidstir helps every child build their own cookbook and spark a love of good food.
 In your first box, you’ll receive a cookbook binder to collect all of the recipes.
-Each month you’ll receive three step-by-step recipes covering all food groups, along with two kid-sized cooking tools, a printed shopping list, games and puzzles.
-This box is a great way to explore, cook and have fun together as family.
+Each month you’ll receive three step-by-step recipes covering all food groups, along with two kid-sized cooking tools, a printed shopping list, games, and puzzles.
+This box is a great way to explore, cook, and have fun together as a family.

-11. Allermates Goodie Box ($30 bi-monthly): Kids with food allergies don’t have to be left out.
-Allermates offers two subscription boxes: a Peanut-Free and Tree Nut-Free snack box or a Top 8 Allergens-Free Snack box.
-The “Top 8” box includes dairy-free and gluten-free snacks.
-For kids that often feel left out due to their medical condition, parents can rest easy that their little ones are both safe and happy.
+12. American Gluten-Free ($25+/month): Kids with food allergies don’t have to be left out.
+American Gluten-Free offers a box of kid-friendly snacks that are gluten-, dairy-, and peanut-free.
+For kids that often feel left out due to their medical condition, parents can rest easy knowing that their little ones are both safe and happy.

 For the Sticker-Obsessed

-13. Pipsticks ($15/month): Is your child sticker-obsessed?
+13. Pipsticks ($10+/month): Is your child sticker-obsessed?
 Instead of constantly listening to them beg for new stickers at the store, Pipsticks delivers 15+ sheets of stickers to your mailbox each month.
-They also include one postcard and four sheets of craft paper, so hopefully you won’t find stickers stuck to your walls.
+They also include one postcard and four sheets of craft paper, so hopefully, you won’t find stickers stuck to your walls.

 For the Kid Who Has Everything

-14. Pley ($20+/month): Pley delivers the coolest toys without the expense, clutter and waste of brand-new ones.
-With plans starting at $19.99 per month, your child can choose from a library of over 500 toys.
+14. Pley ($28+/month): Pley delivers the coolest toys without the expense, clutter, and waste of brand-new ones.
+Your child can choose from a library of over 500 toys.
 You can enjoy them as long as you want, or even purchase them if your child falls in love.
 When they grow bored, just return them to receive your next toy.
 Pley takes care of cleaning and sanitizing them for you and doesn’t charge for normal wear and tear.
-It’s every parent and child’s dream come true!
+They also donate a toy to an orphan when you join.

 For the Fashionista

-20. Groovy Lab in a Box ($30/month): In partnership with Popular Mechanics, each Groovy Lab in a Box guides kids through the scientific inquiry and engineering design process.
-Each box includes all the supplies needed to complete activities, experiments and design challenges outlined in a custom, subject-specific lab notebook.
+19. Groovy Lab in a Box ($25+/month): In partnership with Popular Mechanics, each Groovy Lab in a Box guides kids through the scientific inquiry and engineering design process.
+Each box includes all the supplies needed to complete activities, experiments, and design challenges outlined in a custom, subject-specific lab notebook.
 STEMists can learn everything from building a circuit to designing a greenhouse.

-21. Bitsbox ($30/month): Bitsbox is a unique subscription box that teaches kids to code.
+20. Bitsbox ($17+/month): Bitsbox is a unique subscription box that teaches kids to code.
 Whether we like it or not, technology is just a part of life these days, and kids can learn to code as soon as they can learn to read and write.
 Each month, your child can pick from dozens of coding projects ranging from simple to advanced.
 They start with the code from the book, then make changes on their own to customize it.
 When they’re done, they can share their app with their friends on any mobile device.
-Bitsbox is best-suited for kids ages six to 12 years old.
+Bitsbox is best-suited for kids ages 6-12 years old.

-22. Green Kid Crafts ($20/month): Green Kid Crafts feature 5-8 individually packaged projects for kids ranging from ages 3-10.
-Each monthly box is designed by both kids and experts and focuses on a different theme like geography, ocean science or space.
-The best part, all of the projects are made from quality eco-friendly materials.
+21. Green Kid Crafts ($18+/month): Green Kid Crafts feature 5-8 individually packaged projects for kids ranging from ages 3-10.
+Each monthly box is designed by both kids and experts and focuses on a different theme like geography, ocean science, or space.
+The best part is that all of the projects are made from quality eco-friendly materials.

 For a Little Bit of Everything

-23. Surprise Ride ($30/month): Featured on ABC’s Shark Tank, Surprise Ride is the perfect subscription box for kids with a variety of interests, rather than a specific hobby.
-Each monthly box, designed for ages 6-11, includes two activities, a book, a snack, fun extras and easy-to-follow instructions.
-All of the activities are a surprise and centered around a different theme each month, like art, geography, food and more.
+23. Surprise Ride ($25+/month): Featured on ABC’s Shark Tank, Surprise Ride is the perfect subscription box for kids with a variety of interests, rather than a specific hobby.
+Each monthly box, designed for ages 6-11, includes two activities, a book, a snack, fun extras, and easy-to-follow instructions.
+All of the activities are a surprise and centered around a different theme each month, like art, geography, food, and more.

 For Mom and Munchkin

-25. Bluum ($34/month): One of the more well-known names in the world of kids subscription services, Bluum is your one-stop shop for everything pregnancy, baby and toddler.
+24. Bluum ($34+/month): One of the more well-known names in the world of kids subscription services, Bluum is your one-stop shop for everything pregnancy, baby, and toddler.
 Since every child is different, each box is completely customizable.
 You can build your own box from Bluum’s lineup of best-reviewed products.

 Do you have other adorable, kid-friendly subscription box ideas?
 Tweet us @BritandCo and let us know!